 - Saving carbon by capturing and storing it back underground.
-Often called ‘drawdown‘ the single best way to do achieve this is to restore nature so that it can capture (draws down) and store (sequesters) carbon permanently.
+Often called ‘drawdown’ or ‘sequestration’ the single best way to do achieve this is to restore nature so that it can capture (draws down) and store (sequesters) carbon permanently.

 “Restoring a third of the areas most degraded by humans and preserving remaining natural ecosystems would prevent 70% of projected extinctions of mammals, birds and amphibians.
 It would also sequester around 465 gigatonnes of CO2—almost half of the total atmospheric CO2 increase since the Industrial Revolution.” – Strassburg et al, 2020.

-The ‘One Billion Trees’ (OBT) Project: what it really means
+The ‘One Billion Trees’ (OBT) Project: what it really meant

-While the title is inspirational, the ‘billion trees’ number is misleading as it includes replacing existing commercial exotic forestry, 50% of which is due to be harvested and in need of replanting just to maintain existing commercial forestry levels.
-The other 50% is intended to be a mix of new plantation forestry and native trees.
-So one billion trees really means around 500,0000 trees.
-That’s still a lot of trees, right?
+While the title was inspirational, the ‘billion’ number was misleading as it included replacing existing commercial exotic forestry, 50% of which is being or is soon due to be harvested and in need of replanting just to maintain existing commercial forestry levels.
+The other 50% was intended to be a mix of new plantation forestry and native trees.

 “…munched on by insects and exposed to microbial bugs in the soil, invading species released 2.5 times the carbon dioxide from the soil into the atmosphere, compared to natives.
 Lincoln University researcher Dr Lauren Waller said the exotic plants interact very differently with the animal and soil microbes around them.
 The difference in carbon release was thought to stem from the introduced plants’ ‘higher-quality and quantity’ leaves.
 ‘These were more palatable to insect herbivores, and sped up rates of decomposition by soil microorganisms such as bacteria and fungi,’ she said.” – Stuff, 2020

 Natives grow slowly so they don’t return as fast a profit as exotic plantation, even though they permanently lock away carbon in the soils as well as trees.
 But these benefits weren’t considered under the Emissions Trading Scheme (ETS).
-In fact, just the stumps and roots of an already harvested radiata pine forest bring in more revenue than an intact native forest of the same age (Fig. 2).
+In fact just the stumps and roots of an already harvested radiata pine forest bring in more revenue than an intact native forest of the same age (Fig. 2).
 The end result is that opportunities to regenerate natives forests were and still are often sacrificed to plantation forestry.

 Exotic forestry: the real costs and risks

-No detailed budget analysis has ever been undertaken as to the viability of the OBT.
-This is because there are complex fiscal, accounting, and design implications in terms of the location, scale, and purposes of tree planting, and the uncertain future of carbon prices under the Emissions Trading Scheme.
+No detailed budget analysis was ever undertaken as to the viability of the OBT.
+This is because there were (and still are) complex fiscal, accounting, and design implications in terms of the location, scale, and purposes of tree planting, and the uncertain future of carbon prices under the Emissions Trading Scheme.
 The value of harvested forestry also is uncertain, given the Bonn Challenge to restore 350 million hectares globally by 2030 will likely result in a global oversupply of plantation forest products in coming decades.

 The carbon cost

 Wood products are often regarded as ‘carbon neutral’.
-In reality the true life-cycle carbon cost is ignored because it’s virtually impossible to calculate.
-These costs include the heavy machinery cost of harvesting, shipping costs—mostly to China—and converting wood into products, which are then transported around the globe.
-Equally, most of the carbon stored in those wood products, whether it’s paper or houses or furniture, eventually ends up burned or rotting in land fills, releasing the carbon back into the atmosphere instead of permanently locking it away.
+In reality the true life-cycle carbon cost is ignored by the forestry sector as it’s virtually impossible to calculate.
+These costs include the carbon-emitting heavy machinery cost of harvesting, shipping—mostly to China—and converting wood into products, which are then transported around the globe.
+Most of the carbon stored in those wood products, whether it’s paper or houses or furniture, eventually ends up burned or rotting in land fills, releasing the carbon back into the atmosphere instead of permanently locking it away.